philiplinden/spacetime/docs/technical/potentials.md

 ## barnes-hut algorithm
-The [Barnes-Hut Algorithm](http://arborjs.org/docs/barnes-hut) is a way to use a [quad-tree](https://jimkang.com/quadtreevis/) for n-body problems.[^3] In short, far away bodies are lumped together and gravitation is approximated using the lump's center of mass rather than all $n$ particles and not bothering to do any computations on quadrants without any bodies.
+The [Barnes-Hut Algorithm](http://arborjs.org/docs/barnes-hut) is a way to use a [quad-tree](https://jimkang.com/quadtreevis/) for n-body problems.
+In short, far away bodies are lumped together and gravitation is approximated using the lump's center of mass rather than all $n$ particles and not bothering to do any computations on quadrants without any bodies.
 This reduces an $O(n^2)$ problem to an $O(n \log{n})$ problem.
 This is also a great use case for GPU-driven parallel computations.